DanielSSilva/blog/content/draft/Gitlab-private-instance-and-private-Terraform-modules.md

 ```

 ## The issue
 Because the module is hosted on a private instance of Gitlab, we need some sort of authentication in order to be able to fetch the code.
-For a local setup, I've generated SSH keys and it works perfectly, but for the CI/CD pipeline it's not optimal.
+For a local setup, I've generated SSH keys and it works perfectly, but for the CI/CD pipeline I haven't figured how to achieve that.

 ## The CI_JOB_TOKEN predefined variable
 [CI_JOB_TOKEN](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html) is a predefined variable that gets populated whenever a pipeline job is about to run and serves as an access token.